xiaobixu/Airbnb-Smoke-Test-with-Robot-Framework/README.md

 * User can not login with empty phone number input \n
 * User can not login with fake phone number \n
 * User can not enter letters into phone number input field \n

+## How to run the test
+In order to run the application sucessfully, please install the necessary packages/libraries in requirements.txt.
+It is recommended to run the app in virtual environment to isolate the dependencies from others, you can run:
+> python3 -m venv .venv
+>
+> source .venv/bin/activate #Activate the virtual environment
+>
+> pip install [package]

+To run the test:
+> robot test.robot